1988 United States presidential election: Results

 This is the last election where Michigan and Pennsylvania voted Republican until 2016, New Mexico until 2004, and Arkansas, Kentucky, Louisiana, Missouri, Nevada, New Hampshire, Ohio, and Tennessee until 2000.
 This is the last election where no state was decided by a margin under 1%.
 In Illinois, Bush lost a number of downstate counties that previously went for Reagan, and he lost Iowa by a wide margin, even losing in traditionally Republican areas.
 Bush also performed weaker in Missouri's northern counties, narrowly winning that state.
 In three typically solid Republican states, Kansas, South Dakota, and Montana, the vote was much closer than usual.
 The rural state of West Virginia, though not an agricultural economy, narrowly flipped back into the Democratic column.
 Bush performed strongest in the South and West.
 Despite Bentsen's presence on the Democratic ticket, Bush won Texas by 12 points.
 He lost the states of the Pacific Northwest but narrowly held California in the Republican column for the sixth straight time.
 As of 2024, this was the last election in which the Republican candidate won the support of a majority or plurality of women voters.

 This is the last presidential election in which the Rust Belt states of Michigan, Pennsylvania, and Wisconsin did not vote for the same candidate.
 In addition, it is the most recent presidential election in which the Democratic candidate gave a concession speech on election night.
-It is also the most recent presidential election in which the Republican nominee won the female vote.